LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

    | ?- abolish_category(Category).

 The argument must be an identifier of a defined dynamic category;
-otherwise an error will be thrown.
+otherwise, an error will be thrown.

 .. _categories_directives: